BaptisteBellot/ngtagcloud/README.md

 	<ng-tag-cloud  tag-data="cloud_data" tag-link='http://google.com?q=__tag__'></ng-tag-cloud>
 ```

-The **__tag__** in the link is replaced with the tag text for each tag in the cloud.
+The **\_\_tag__** in the link is replaced with the tag text for each tag in the cloud.
 Specific tag links take preference over
 a common tag link if both are given.

 #### Tag click handler

-You can register a click handler so that a function is called in the scope of the parent controller when the tag is clicked  E.g.
+You can register a click handler so that a function is called in the scope of the parent controller when the tag is clicked.
+The click handler is called with the tag text
+ E.g.

 index.html
 ```